jpasquesi/DS-Deloitte-07062022-Spark-and-MapReduce-on-AWS/README.md

 ## Inspect Results

-Assuming that your cluster ran successfully, you'll be able to access a `csv` file beginning with `part-` from the `restaurant_violations_results` folder in the S3 bucket you created for this tutorial:
+Assuming that your cluster ran successfully, you'll be able to access a `csv` file beginning with `part-` from the `restaurant_violation_results` folder in the S3 bucket you created for this tutorial:

 <img src = "images/results.png" width = "30%" />